6 Things to Know About Sheep’s Wool Insulation

 Many old homes are rife with hazardous forms of insulation, the worst of which is asbestos.
 Banned in most countries since the 1980s, asbestos has been linked to mesothelioma, lung cancer, and other health problems.
 Other forms of outdated insulation, like vermiculite and urea formaldehyde foam, are also harmful.

 If you live in an older home and plan to upgrade your insulation, be sure to test for asbestos and, if it is present, enlist professional help to remove it safely.
 All potential dangers to human health aside, old insulation is also less effective at insulating the home.
-Sheep’s wool insulation is an eco-friendly, nontoxic alternative to conventional insulations.
-Here are six important things to know about sheep’s wool insulation, and why it makes such a terrific insulation for the home.
+Sheep’s wool insulation is a unique alternative to conventional insulations.
+Keep reading to learn why.

 Among the most popular insulation materials today are fiberglass and rockwool (also known as mineral wool).
-While these materials are considered safe by institutes such as the U.S. National Toxicology Program and the International Agency for Research on Cancer, they do contain synthetic, hairlike fibers that can break off and become airborne during installation.
+Both consist of man-made fibers spun from, as their names suggest, molten glass or minerals such as basalt or diabase.
+While these insulation types are considered safe by institutes such as the U.S. National Toxicology Program and the International Agency for Research on Cancer, they do contain synthetic, hairlike fibers that can break off and become airborne during installation.
 They also contain formaldehyde, which is known to release volatile organic compounds (VOCs) into the air.
 Both airborne fibers and formaldehyde can irritate the skin and lungs, and long-term exposure to formaldehyde may cause some types of cancer.
-Even spray foam insulation can be toxic.
-During installation and before it cures completely, the material is especially dangerous due to the high level of VOCs that off-gas into the air.
-Sheep’s wool insulation, however, comes from humanely sheared wool from sheep—with no hidden ingredients to be wary of.
+Even spray foam insulation can be especially dangerous due to the high level of VOCs that off-gas into the air during installation and before it cures completely.

 2. It has a high R-value per inch.

 One of the primary benefits of sheep’s wool insulation is its stellar R-value.
 R-value is the measurement of an insulating material’s resistance to conductive heat flow, and the higher a material’s R-value, the more effective it is as insulation.
 Sheep’s wool is a thick, dense material, making it an excellent insulator.
 Sheep’s wool insulation offers an R-13 to R-19 value, which is equal to or greater than most of its fiberglass, cellulose, and rockwool counterparts.
-It’s eco-friendly and outperforms synthetic insulators, which is why sheep’s wool insulation is such a desirable product for environmentally conscious homeowners.
+Its natural base and effectiveness make sheep’s wool insulation a desirable option for many homeowners.

 3. Sheep’s wool insulation is durable.

 Sheep’s wool insulation offers supreme durability due to its elasticity, and will keep a home toasty or cool for years to come.
 Each wool fiber acts like a coiled spring: It elongates when extended and retracts when it’s released, which is why wool is highly resistant to breakage and tearing.
-Sheep’s wool has a protective skin that acts as a shield against abrasion.
-Unlike synthetic fibers, sheep’s wool insulation is a natural, rapidly renewable material that can be reused and/or recycled because it’s so durable.
+Sheep’s wool also has a protective skin that acts as a shield against abrasion.

 4. It regulates humidity.